Questions about Community Development Districts

 The CDD will provide the following publicly-owned elements:

 - Water management.
-Including main line irrigation, lake and water control structures
+Including main line irrigation, ponds and water control structures;

 Q. Who governs the CDD?

-The CDD is governed by a five-member Board of Supervisors elected initially by the property owners.
-Eventually, the Board will he elected by majority vote of the resident electors in the community.
+The CDD is governed by a five-member Board of Supervisors which are elected in State of Florida general elections by Qualified Electors of the district.
 A professional manager implements the policies of the Board.